The route of the Expedition Kilimanjaro

 Day 9: From Mweka Camp (3100 m/10170 ft) to Mweka Gate (1828 m/6000 ft):

 On this last day you might want to say goodbye to your entire climbing team, because after today, their job is finished.

 You will walk through the lush forest and eventually walk through misty rain.
 During this walk of 3-4 hours you will also have a last mountain lunch before arriving at the exit: Mweka Gate.
 Here you'll sign out at the ranger's office.
-A drive from the hotel will be awaiting your arrival and bring you back to the hotel in Moshi.
+A driver from the hotel will be awaiting your arrival and bring you back to the hotel in Arusha.

 The expedition is over and you can enjoy a hot shower at the hotel, enjoy using normal toilets again, have your laundry done and completely relax.

 Dag 10: Arusha

 On this last day in Arusha you will still feel your sore muscles and hence a long journey by bus or airplane is not recommended.
 You'll have a breakfast buffet in the hotel.
 Today you can enjoy Arusha, go souvenir hunting or book a One Day Safari for example, to the Arusha National Park.
 Or take a cultural trip along traditional villages and visit a number of school projects.